Get Cell Content Size

 To use this class, you must add a reference to Telerik.Windows.Documents.Spreadsheet for .NET Framework projects or Telerik.Documents.Spreadsheet for .NET Standard projects.

-To achieve accurate results in .NET Standard, it is suggested to use SpreadFixedTextMeasurer.
+To achieve accurate results in .NET Standard, use SpreadFixedTextMeasurer.

 Measuring Cell Content with SpreadCellFormat

-One of overloads of GetCellContentSize enables you to obtain the size needed for a specific cell value with applied a SpreadCellFormat to it.
+One of the overloads of GetCellContentSize enables you to get the size needed for a specific cell value with an applied SpreadCellFormat.
 The following table describes the parameters of that method:

 | Parameter | Type | Description |